rch-iv/synthetic-obedience-systems/README.md

 [Original README.MD and TOC](https://github.com/rch-iv/synthetic-obedience-systems/blob/main/README_ORIGINAL.md)

 **Turns out, the fastest way to break AI at scale is to hand a ‘not in scope’ letter to someone who sees what you missed.**

+## **License**

+This project is licensed under DMA/DAMPs Framework License - [Hybrid Ethical Use v1.0](https://github.com/rch-iv/synthetic-obedience-systems/blob/main/LICENSE.md)

+---
+_This repository is intended for ethical research, public awareness, and policy reform.
+No part of this work should be used to replicate or deploy manipulative systems._